EldenBeeGull

 When it comes to a web presence and social networking “Elden Wood” is a fairly uncommon name.
 However, there are a few others.
 For example, I’m not the guy in Utah, nor the one who passed away in Los Angeles.
 Rather, I’m the one in the Pacific Northwest.
 Bits from me can also be found on these pages:

-I’ve lived in the Portland, Oregon area (Vancouver, WA more specifically) since 1995 and enjoy the Pacific Northwest.
-My wife, Jackie, is a mixed media artist and one of the people behind Illustrating Stories.
+I’ve lived in the Portland, Oregon area since 1995 and enjoy the Pacific Northwest.
+My wife, Jackie, is a mixed media artist and she has a blog.

 Career and Education